 California State University, San Bernardino offers a variety of activities, programs, events, clubs, and organizations for students to become involved with when they step on campus.
 From musical performances, guest lectures, festivals, and social activities, there is something for everyone to become involved with at CSUSB.

 California State University, San Bernardino is home to more than 100 student clubs and organizations that allow students to explore their many interests.
 From academic to cultural to religious to service to political organizations, there is something for you to connect with at CSUSB.

-The Office of Student Engagement and the Associated Students, Inc. (ASI) help students to become connected to find their place at CSUSB.
-By becoming involved, you can learn leadership skils, participate in traditions, give back to CSUSB and the Inland Empire Community and gain practical experience you can take with you to the job market or graduate school once you’ve completed your degree program.
+The Office of Student Engagement and the Associated Students, Inc. (ASI) helps students to become connected to find their place at CSUSB.
+By becoming involved, you can learn leadership skills, participate in traditions, give back to CSUSB and the Inland Empire Community and gain the practical experience you can take with you to the job market or graduate school once you’ve completed your degree program.